CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 Y1: Costs = no ▲; Y2: costs < 200%; U.S. = less competitive.<br>
 **Therefore, to become competitive we depreciate using:** <br>
 **1) Elasticity:**
+When demand > 1, we reduce our input costs↓ to increase revenue.<br>
+If elasticity = 2, a 30% price reduction = 60% increase in sales.<br>
+If elasticity = 0.5, a 30% price reduction = 15% increase in sales.<br>
+Clearly, it's essential to firstly understand price responsiveness.<br>
+Price responsiveness depends on price change.
+To calculate this:<br>
+1) Quantity demand▲ / Quantity demand, and devide by Price▲/Price.<br>
+2) %▲ Quantity demanded / %▲ price.
+100%/20% = Elasticity Demand = 5.<br>

 **2) Absorbtion:** <br>
 **3) Monetary Policy:** <br>